 Pneumonia is a common lung infection.
 It affects the air sacs of your lungs.
 This infection can impact anyone at any age, and it can be caused by viruses, bacteria, or fungi.

 Common causes of pneumonia

 - bacteria such as Streptococcus pneumonia (most common), Haemophilus influenzae, and Mycoplasma pneumoniae

-A doctor will first take a medical history and ask about your symptoms.
-You may be asked questions about your occupation, recent travel, or exposure to animals.
-The doctor will measure your temperature and listen to your chest with a stethoscope to check for crackling sounds.
+A doctor will measure your temperature and listen to your chest with a stethoscope to check for crackling sounds.

-Other common ways to diagnose a lung infection include:
+Common ways to diagnose a lung infection can include:

 - imaging, such as a chest X-ray or CT scan

 - spirometry, a tool that measures how much and how quickly you take in air with each breath

 - pulse oximetry to measure the level of oxygen in your blood

 - taking a sample of mucus or nasal discharge for further testing